WalletScrutiny/WalletScrutinyCom/_android/com.beeone.techbank.md

 ---

+They claim a million "members" and list big banks as their "acquirers" but there is little to back those claims.
+10k downloads on Play Store and eight ratings on App Store don't look like a million users.
+The reviews on both platforms also are abysmal.

-Neither on Google Play nor their website do we found claims about this app being a non-custodial wallet and as the name Tech**Bank** sounds rather custodial, we file it as such and conclude this app is **not verifiable**.
+Neither on the description nor their website do we find claims about this app being a non-custodial wallet and as the name Tech**Bank** sounds rather custodial, we file it as such and conclude this app is **not verifiable**.